 - Depth: deep and shallow dives

 - The Marine Megafauna Foundation was founded in 2009 by Dr. Andrea Marshall, pioneering scientist on manta rays (to watch: BBC documentary “Queen of Mantas” about Andrea’s studies and conservation efforts) and Dr. Simon Pierce, a leading scientist on whale sharks

 - Today the team in Tofo has 25 members and is an energetic mix of international and national scientists, instructors, and experts in various fields

 - Mozambicans and volunteers from all over the world come together to work towards MMF’s mission of a world where humans and ocean giants can thrive together.

-- Equipment Recommended: Equipment is not required for the activities, as everything is provided by the organisations.
-However you are more than welcome to bring your camera to take breathtaking photos
+- Equipment Recommended: Equipment is not required for the activities, as everything is provided by the organizations.
+However, you are more than welcome to bring your camera for some happy-snappys

 - The biggest international airlines flying to Mozambique are TAP Air Portugal, South African Airways, and Turkish Airlines.

-- Bring sunscreen, a hat, a rash guard, a sweater or a light-weight jacket, some walking shoes, insect repellent, mask and snorkel, prescription medicine if you need.
+- Bring sunscreen, a hat, a rash guard, a sweater or a light-weight jacket, some walking shoes, insect repellent, a mask and snorkel, and any prescription medicine you may need.